-- policy an instance of the BasePolicy class. - env an environment or an instance of the BaseVectorEnv class. - buffer an instance of the ReplayBuffer class, or a list of ReplayBuffer.
-If set to None, it will automatically assign a small-size ReplayBuffer. - stat\size (int) for the moving average of recording speed, defaults to 100.
+- policy an instance of the BasePolicy class. - env a gym.
+Env environment or an instance of the BaseVectorEnv class. - buffer an instance of the ReplayBuffer class, or a list of ReplayBuffer.
+If set to None, it will automatically assign a small-size ReplayBuffer. - preprocess\fn (function) a function called before the data has been added to the buffer, see issue #42, defaults to None. - stat\size (int) for the moving average of recording speed, defaults to 100.